 Lei Day is a traditional celebration in Hawai'i.
 The Lei Day Program portrays King Kamehameha and Queen Ka'ahumanu by members of the student body.
 Students represent the eight major islands and other members of the Royal Court.
 Songs and dances are performed by all classes.
 Parents and visitors are invited to attend this colorful event.
-Students are dismissed on the early dismissal schedule.
-After School Care is available.
+School is dismissed following the Lei Day Program and Luau.
+There is no After Schol Care on this day.
 The program is the second Friday of May unless otherwise noted.